WordPress/dashicons/README.md

 dashicons
 =========

-This is the temporary home of Dashicons, the new WordPress core icon font.
+This is the temporary home of Dashicons, the WordPress admin icon font.

 For new icon requests, please post to this core trac ticket: https://core.trac.wordpress.org/ticket/27844